mrkline/backpak/docs/src/formats.md

 ### Indexes

-Having to read every pack each time just to see what's inside would be a huge slowdown, and for cloud-stored repositories, a huge bandwidth suck.
+Reading each pack every time to rediscover its contents would be a huge slowdown, and for cloud-stored repositories, a huge bandwidth suck.
 As we make a backup, let's build an *index* of all the packs we've built.
 Each index contains:
 1. The magic bytes `MKBAKIDX`
-2. The file version number (currently always 1)
+2. The file version number (currently 1)
 3. A Zstandard-compressed map of each pack's ID to its manifest

 We can also use the index for resumable backups!